One of the line dances we do in our line dancing exercise class is called “As Country as Can Be.” I think that would be a fitting description for me.

 When I walk the dog, I enjoy the quiet, starlit nights and lazy country mornings.
 This morning during our walk, I saw a squirrel clinging to a dead branch, swinging back and forth.
 It reminded me of our entertainment when we were kids: swinging on grapevines, sliding on mossy rocks in the creek, swimming in the lake, or walking in the woods.
 Our home had no phone or air conditioning.
 I can remember settling down in a cool spot in front of the fan to read library books.

 One of the benefits of coming from poverty is that you are grateful for what circumstances and hard work have brought your way.
-I can remember during the recession some people were terrified of losing their wealth and being (gasp!) poor.
+I remember that during the recession, some people were terrified of losing their wealth and being (gasp!) poor.
 The way I looked at it, I had already been there and it didn’t scare me.

 Some people think that poor people are miserable.
 It couldn’t be further from the truth.
 Other people think money equates happiness, and that isn’t true either.
 If I’ve learned one lesson in life, it is that money makes life’s journey smoother, if you don’t allow money to be in the driver’s seat.